codership/documentation/galeracluster/source/mysqlwsrepoptions.rst

 This parameter tells the node to split ``LOAD DATA`` commands into transactions of 10,000 rows or less, making the data more manageable for the cluster.
 This deviates from the standard behavior for MySQL.

+In Galera 4.x, this variable has no effect for statements where :term:`Streaming Replication` is in effect.

 .. code-block:: mysql

    SHOW VARIABLES LIKE 'wsrep_load_data_splitting';